vamboda/vehicle-tripsimulator/README.md

 vehicle-tripsimulator is a NodeJS based signalR server, emitting gps location, simulating a moving vehicle.

  - Run npm install and, then npm start

+ Service will start up at the p;ort: 5000